nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_System_Based_On_CMake.md

 After you save and close, you can directly run "west build" to do the build.

 ## West Extension Commands

-### Toolchain

-Currently, like the build system in sdk-2.x, you have to setup toolchain installation directory in environment varaibles, like `IAR_PATH`, `ARMGCC_PATH` and `MDK_PATH`.

-We also support use the modified toolchain/compiler from zephyr sdk.
-If you followed the zephyr-sdk guide [here](https://docs.zephyrproject.org/latest/develop/toolchains/zephyr_sdk.html#zephyr-sdk-installation), you can use `--toolchain zephyr` with `west build` command in the following chapter to tell meta build system call compiler from it.

 ### Build